 After you have acquired enough resources, you can start building up your faction by:

 - deploying mechs (which unlocks more special abilities: moving over rivers, moving through lakes or tunnels, etc),

 - building structures (which give extra bonuses every time you play corresponding action on your player mat: resources, power, popularity or mine-to-mine movement),

-- upgrading your player mat: pay less to trade more resources or power, produce at more tiles, make it cheaper to deploy mechs,
+- upgrading your player mat: pay less to trade more resources or power, produce on more tiles, make it cheaper to deploy mechs,

 - enlist soldiers to get extra popularity, coins, power, or combat cards immediately + every time your neighboring player does the same.

-When the first player is completing the bottom row action, the next player can already start planning his top row action, keeping the game running smoothly.
+When the first player is completing the bottom row action, the next player can already start planning his top row action, keeping the gameplay smooth.

 Mech versus Mech Combat

 There is player-versus-player combat involved, but it is usually best to stay out of it (unless you can guarantee a win) since even a single defeat can be very costly.